Rankings, Achievements & Awards

 As Dean of INSEAD, I am often asked what makes INSEAD unique - and more recently, what has contributed to our school’s rise in the rankings.

 Our goal is to develop value-driven business leaders with a global mind-set.
-INSEAD’s multi-campus format, unmatched diversity and proven academic excellence contribute to this formula for success.
+INSEAD’s multi-campus format, unmatched diversity and proven academic and research excellence contribute to this formula for success.
 Our highly personalised and comprehensive career services also yield outstanding results.
 Finally, our global alumni network offers reach and depth beyond any other top business school.

 In today’s fast-moving, global business environment, the INSEAD Advantage becomes increasingly clear.

 Executive Education 2019

 #3 Executive MBA in the world (Tsinghua-INSEAD EMBA)

 INSEAD ranks #2 in Forbes, 'The Best International One-Year MBA Programs’ in 2019.
 INSEAD alumni realised a 5-year gain of US$150K, nearly double that of top two-year programmes.

 #3 Global MBA Programme 2020

 For the fourth consecutive year, INSEAD tops the Poets&Quants ranking of the best full-time MBA programmes outside the U.S.